 Could Cassandra be optimized to store time-series data?
 This is a question that has become a common topic for discussion.
 I recently came across a great read that compares Cassandra performance to another dedicated time-series database, TimescaleDB.

 TimescaleDB is an open-source SQL database that has been engineered from PostgreSQL.
-While this solution will still require constant database management (see previous articles comparing SQL time-series databases to Canary), it does highlight some serious considerations before going down a Cassandra path.
+Performance when comparing TimescaleDB to Canary, Timescale falls very short even while requiring constant database management (see previous articles comparing SQL time-series databases to Canary).
+Thusly, a Timescale to Cassandra comparison should provide serious considerations before going down a Cassandra path.
 On a side note, please recognize this article was written by a team member of TimescaleDB and is based on their internal testing only.

 Excerpts from the original article: